Noise and Track Keeping

 - Working with Thomas Cook Airlines to deliver a series of Optimum Flights, that piece together a number of separate initiatives that reduce fuel use and carbon emissions along the whole aircraft journey, and provide information on what obstacles need to be overcome to deliver further improvements.

-Aviation is a fast moving world and developments in European and UK legislation and policy as well as technology improvements are driving and delivering changes across the industry.
+Aviation is a fast moving world.
+Developments in European and UK legislation and policy as well as technology improvements are driving and delivering changes across the industry.